top of page

 With couples, I have an ability to see the dynamic at play and can help partners understand what is underneath the conflicts, and help you find more effective ways of getting your needs met.
 I tend to work with high-conflict couples, using my understanding of trauma to help them regulate during session and experience successful communication.

-I'm a sex-positive, kink aware therapist, and I am also comfortable and experienced working with neurodiversity.
+I'm a sex-positive, kink aware therapist, comfortable and experienced in working with individuals and couples in alternative relationship structures.

 On a personal note, I'm a Third Culture Kid, which means I grew up among cultures, born in Chile to a Chilean father and American mother, and living in 5 countries before moving to the US again permanently when I was 14.
 While this has resulted in my having a fairly broad world view as well as an ability to empathize with many different perspectives, I had to work through issues of identity and trust.
 If a large part of how we define ourselves is in contrast to our culture, who am I?
 I also had to consciously teach myself how to put down roots and to rely on people, since I'd been taught by my nomadic early life that it was too painful to do so.